-Here at Jungle Scout, we get a lot of questions about the Amazon terms of service and prohibited seller activities and actions agreements.
+Here at Jungle Scout, we get a lot of questions about Amazon’s Selling Policies and Seller Code of Conduct.
 That’s why we decided to post it all here and break down what each and every part of it means.

 - Amazon wants to protect both you and the buyers.